UtrechtUniversity/yoda/docs/design/overview/group-manager.md

 Users and groups are in same namespace, so checks are in place to prevent creating a group with the same name as a user.

 ## Vault
-The vault group has only rods as member. the base group should get read-only access.
+The vault group has only rods as member.
+The base group should get read-only access.
 Removal of a vault group through the group-manager is impossible.